Colorado student, scientist named Time’s ‘Kid of the Year’

 Time said in a statement that, along with Nickelodeon, it wanted to recognize “the rising leaders of America’s youngest generation” in making the award.
 For 92 years, Time has presented a “Person of the Year,” and the youngest ever was Swedish climate activist Greta Thunberg, who was 16 when she graced the magazine’s cover last year.

-Time said Rao stood out for creating a global community of young innovators and inspiring them to pursue their goals — and that starting with small innovations doesn’t matter.
+Time said Rao stood out for creating a global community of young innovators and inspiring them to pursue their goals.
+Rao insists that starting out small doesn’t matter, as long as you’re passionate about it.

+Rao’s innovating started early.
+At age 12, she developed a portable device to detect lead in water.

+She’s created a device called Epione that diagnoses prescription opioid addiction at an early stage.
+She’s also devised an app called Kindly that uses artificial intelligence to help prevent cyberbullying.
+It allows teens to type in a word or phrase to find out if the words they’re using are bullying and lets them decide to edit what they’re sending or to proceed.

 She told actress, activist and Time contributing editor Angelina Jolie in a Zoom interview that her science pursuits started early as a way to improve social conditions.
 The drinking water crisis in Flint, Michigan, inspired her work to develop a way to detect contaminants and send those results to a mobile phone, she said.